cncf/tag-security/assessments/README.md

 subsume the need for a professional security audit of the code*.
 Audits of implementation-specific vulnerabilities, improper deployment configurations, etc. are not in scope of a security review.
 A security review is intended to uncover design flaws, enhance the security mindset of the project, and to obtain a clear, comprehensive articulation of the project's design goals and aspirations while documenting the intended security properties enforced, fulfilled, or executed by said project.

 ### Benefits of a security review

-Having your project under go the security review process is fundamental for eliminating security risks.
+Having your project undergo the security review process is a key step toward eliminating security risks.
 It allows one to build security as an integral part of a system and to maintain that security over time.

-Security assessments have many benefits:
+Security reviews have many benefits, creating:
-* A measurable security baseline from that point onward
+* a measurable security baseline from that point onward,
-* Exposure and analysis of security issues, including the risk they introduce
+* exposure and analysis of security issues, including the risk they introduce,
-* Validation of security awareness and culture among the developers for building secured projects
+* validation of security awareness and culture among the developers for building secured projects, and
-* A documented procedure, for future compliance, audit, or internal assessmen
+* a documented procedure, for future compliance, audit, or internal assessment

 ### Components of the security review package

 A complete security review package primarily consists of the following
 items:
 * [Self-assessment](guide/self-assessment).
-An assessment by the project of the project's current security statue.
+A written assessment by the project of the project's current security statue.
 * [Joint-review](guide/joint-review).
 A joint review by both the [security reviewers](guide/security-reviewer) and the project team that includes parts of the self-assessment and expands to include a more comprehensive consideration of the project's security health.
 This artifact, coupled with self-assessment provide invaluable information for security auditors as well as end-users.
 * Presentation.
 A security focused presentation of the project by the project team,
-* [Evaluation README.md](guide/joint-readme-template).
+* [Review README.md](guide/joint-readme-template).
 This readme is created at the end of the joint review by the security reviewers to provide a high level summary of the joint review and is considered when reviewing for due diligence.

 ### CNCF and TOC process alignment

 **Sandbox** The _self-assessment artifact_ is first created while the project is in the **sandbox**.
 It is the starting point for projects to consider their security health.

 **Incubation** If a self-assessment artifact was not created during sandbox, it may be created as part of **incubation**.
 It is the starting point for projects to consider their security health.
-The _joint-review artifact_ is created during **incubation**.
+The _joint-review artifact_ must be created during **incubation** (if not before).
-It leverages the information from the self-assessment and assists projects in becoming more security mature.
+It leverages the information from the self-assessment and assists projects in becoming more security mature and increasing awareness of their security features across the community.

-**Graduation** If the CNCF or the project chooses to undergo a security audit, the information from the self-assessment and joint-review are incredibly useful for auditors.
+**Graduation** When the project undergoes a CNCF security audit, the information from the self-assessment and joint-review are incredibly useful for auditors.
 Both of these artifacts also assist security teams with a comprehensive understanding of the threat and risk posture of the project.

 ### Use of a completed package